 This was my location, shooting slightly to the left of the Ribble Estuary towards Blackpool with the Lakes in the background.

 A great website/app called Peak Visor gives a fantastic annotated view of the peaks in the image.
 Scafell Pike is clearly visible, and according to Google Maps it is at a distance of 56.75 miles from my spot.
 Blackpool Tower is a mere 12 miles from that spot.
 I remember a hovercraft service that I never went on growing up as a kid in Liverpool that serviced Blackpool from Southport if memory serves me correctly – which beats the hour long trip following the coast by road!

 I tidied up the image – nothing more than crop and adjust the contrast/lighting in Adobe Lightroom – pretty normal activity from back of camera to presenting.

 I’m genuinely overwhelmed with the appreciation for this image.
 It was a lovely sight and I’m glad we can all appreciate the views of the region on crisp, clear days like this one.
-If you would like a copy of the photo and help these charities out – visit https://nationalparkprintshop.com/products/view-of-blackpool-and-lakes-fells-from-southport
+If you would like a copy of the photo – visit https://nationalparkprintshop.com/products/view-of-blackpool-and-lakes-fells-from-southport